 http://server-ip/dotclear and complete the required steps to finish the installation.
 You will be prompted to enter the information of your MySQL user and database created for the Dotclear installation and create your administrator account.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Dotclear.
 Thanks for using this tutorial for installing Dotclear on CentOS 6 system.
-For additional help or useful information, we recommend you to check the official Dotclear website.
+For additional help or useful information, we recommend you check the official Dotclear website.